ramina1964/NQueenCore/README.md

 # NQueen
-A Desktop Application for Creating, Saving and Visualizing Solutions of NQueen Problem Using Backtracking Algorithm
+A WPF Desktop Application Using the Latest .NET Core for Solving N-Queen Problem with Aid of Backtracking Algorithm

 A PowerPoint presentation is now added.
 This must be download with the figures, all in pdf format.
 It gives a good picture of the following themes among other things: